Quia Sum, Cogito: Chapter 14

 “Tess, I don’t mean to leave if you still need to talk.
 But I was hoping to talk to someone else today before the group dinner tonight.”

-I move to the door and she follows.
-“You sure?
+“If you’re sure.
 I really can stay if you need me to.”

 “I’ll be fine.”
 And she genuinely smiles back.
 “And like you said, I’ll contact you if I need anything.”